 Sushi Bake

-This viral tiktok sushi bake recipe combines the flavors of sushi with the convenience of a casserole, and it comes together in minutes!
-You can customize it any way you like!
+This viral sushi bake recipe combines the flavors of sushi with the convenience of a casserole, and it comes together in minutes.
+It's so easy to customize.
+Watch the video below to see how I make it in my kitchen!

 Servings: 4 servings